What is myopia?

 What is high myopia?

-What is refraction?
+What is degenerative myopia?

 The National Eye Institute (NEI) is part of the National Institutes of Health (NIH) and is the Federal government’s lead agency for vision research that leads to sight-saving treatments and plays a key role in reducing visual impairment and blindness.